dmart28/ressor/README.md

 ![GitHub](https://img.shields.io/github/license/dmart28/ressor) [![Build Status](https://travis-ci.org/dmart28/ressor.svg?branch=develop)](https://travis-ci.org/dmart28/ressor) [![Join the chat at https://gitter.im/dmart28/ressor](https://badges.gitter.im/dmart28/ressor.svg)](https://gitter.im/dmart28/ressor?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![Maven Central](https://img.shields.io/maven-central/v/xyz.ressor/ressor-core.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22xyz.ressor%22%20AND%20a:%22ressor-core%22)

 Ressor is a framework which ease the development of resource-based Java services.
-It translates your static or dynamic resources (files, http endpoints, git repositories, etc) into a complete Java service instance, implicitly reloading it when the source data is changed.
+It translates your static or dynamic resources (files, http endpoints, git repositories, etc) into a complete Java service instance, implicitly reloading it when the source data is changing.

-It supports various formats as well as different kinds of data sources.
+See the <a href="https://docs.ressor.xyz/basic-concepts" target="_blank">Basic Concepts</a> page for the more details.

 ## How it works?

 Ressor generates a special proxy class at runtime, which inherits the class/interface of your service.
 It delegates the calls to an actual instance of your service, which is created and stored inside this proxy, filled with the resource data.

 As a result, you generate a single instance once and use it everywhere for the whole application lifetime.
-When the source data changes, we just swap to the new instance under the hood.
+When the source data changes, it reloads the service and just swap to the new instance under the hood.

 ## Project Status & Contributing